-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Jon Bilous/Shutterstock

-The home, which Sanders bought in 2007 for $488,999, spans roughly 900 square feet and sits just a few blocks from the US Capitol, the Journal reported.
+The home, which Sanders bought in 2007 for $489,000, spans roughly 900 square feet and sits just a few blocks from the US Capitol, The Journal reported.

+According to Forbes, Tom Steyer has an estimated net worth of $1.6 billion.
+He and his wife own an 1,800-acre cattle ranch in San Francisco as well as a mansion.

-Elizabeth Warren has an estimated net worth of $12 million, according to Forbes.
+Sen. Elizabeth Warren has an estimated net worth of $12 million, according to Forbes.
 She and her husband own two homes: one in Cambridge, Massachusetts, and one in Washington, DC.

 - source